IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/developer_guide.rst

 features in a maintainable way.

 Tests for quality checking also exist.
 The system is designed so that you can do "Test Driven Development".
+For reference on how to run these tests, see :ref:`blenderbim/running_tests` for details.
 You can find the tests here:

 ::